-(b) any email address provided under subrule (2) must be the email address of the business and not that of the lawyer personally.
+(b) any email address provided under subrule (3) must be the email address of the business and not that of the lawyer personally.

-(4) If a party to any proceedings who is self-represented —

-(a) resides in Australia; and

-(b) is registered by the Court’s website as a person authorised to lodge documents electronically; and
+(5) A self-represented person who resides in Australia and is registered by the Court’s website as a person authorised to lodge documents electronically may give an email address as an address for service by providing —

-(c) under rules of court is required to provide an address for service,
+(a) a residential or business address; and

-the party, in addition to providing an address for service in accordance with the rules, may provide one email address being the email address of the party recorded on the Court’s website.
+(b) an email address that is the email address of the party provided in connection with that registration.

-(5) If a lawyer acting for a party, or the business in which the lawyer works —

-(a) has a business address in Australia; and

-(b) is registered by the Court’s website as a person authorised to lodge documents electronically; and
+(6) A lawyer, or the business for which a lawyer works, that has a business address in Australia and is registered by the Court’s website as a person authorised to lodge documents electronically may give an email address as an address for service by providing —

-(c) under rules of court is required to provide an address for service,
+(a) a residential or business address; and

-the lawyer or business, in addition to providing an address for service in accordance with rules, may provide one email address being the email address of the lawyer or business recorded on the Court’s website.
+(b) an email address that is the email address of the lawyer or business provided in connection with that registration.

-(6) A person who under this rule provides an email address or a fax number is to be taken to consent to being served with documents by fax at that fax number, or as an attachment to an email sent to that email address, as the case may be.
+(7) A person who under this rule provides an address for service that is a fax number or an email address is to be taken to consent to being served with documents by fax at that fax number, or as an attachment to an email sent to that email address, as the case may be.

-(7) If a party’s fax number or email address provided under this rule changes, the party must lodge and serve a notice of change of address as soon as practicable after the change occurs.
+(8) If a person’s fax number or email address provided under this rule changes, the person must lodge and serve a notice of change of address as soon as practicable after the change occurs.

-(8) The notice of change must be in the approved form.
+(9) The notice of change of address for service must be in the approved form.

-[Rule 13 amended in Gazette 8 Jul 2005 p.
-3160.]
+[Rule 13 inserted in Gazette 15 Aug 2014 p.
+2941-3.]

-14. Service electronically
+14. Service by fax or email

-(1) If rules of court require a person to serve a document, then, unless the contrary intention appears, the person may serve the document —
+(1) If rules of court require a person to serve a document, the person may serve the document —

-(a) if the party has provided a fax number under rule 13(1), by sending the document by fax to that number; or
+(a) if the party has provided a fax number under rule 13(2), by sending the document by fax to that number; or